 If you have erectile dysfunction, a few simple lifestyle changes could help with your condition.
-Quit smoking and drug usage, and limit your alcohol intake, as they are all modifiable risk factors for erectile dysfunction (4).
+Quit smoking and drug usage, and limit alcohol intake, as they are all modifiable risk factors for erectile dysfunction (4).

 If you’ve been experiencing difficulties with erection for repeated instances and it’s already starting to affect your quality of life, make sure to see a doctor to rule out any more significant medical conditions that might be causing your erectile dysfunction.
 Getting a consultation also helps you know what treatment options you have to help with your condition.

 There are four types of oral medications available today to increase blood flow to the penis, thus improving erection: Sildenafil (Viagra), Tadalafil (Cialis), Vardenafil (Levitra), and Avanafil (Stendra).

 These medications should be prescribed because they have side effects like headaches, nasal congestion, upset stomach, and some drug interactions.